Andrew Cruickshank's course description and playing the course.

 Par 4 S.I.
 2

 Doglegs don’t get better.
 It’s downhill, curving right, and the left fairway channel is optimal for distance, flatness and approach to the green but make sure you miss the solitary bunker.
-Go right and you’re in the humps with little to shoot at apart from the slope.
+Go right and you’re in the humps with little to shoot at apart from the slope 20 yards back from the green.
 In wet winters it is two hefty blows, in a dry summer it might be a mid to high iron in.
 There are so many ways to play the approach that it comes down to imagination.
 For the logician, take the variables out and fly the ball to the centre right of the green, which avoids most of the folds and leaves an easier first putt.
 The green is a bit of a hog’s back in places so study the terrain.

 Par 5 S.I.
 10